- General Information

 Editors reserve the right to revise or edit descriptive text and captioning, in consultation with the creators submitting their work.

 Wordgathering includes reviews of poetry, fiction, memoir, and drama written by disabled writers, as well as books in disability studies related to literature and the arts.
-The editors strongly recommend that potential book reviewers read Wordgathering’s previously published book reviews in order to understand our expectations and stylistic conventions.
+The editors strongly recommend that potential book reviewers read Wordgathering’s previously published book reviews in order to understand our expectations and stylistic conventions, as well as the journal’s orientation toward disability poetry, literature, arts, and culture.

-Writers who would like their works reviewed or excerpted should first send a query to email@example.com.
+Writers and artists who would like their works reviewed should first send a query to firstname.lastname@example.org.
 The query should include a statement that explains how the work is part of disability literature and the arts.

 Interviews and Responses

 We include interviews and responses in the journal and welcome readers’ suggestions and contributions.
 Interviews may be 1:1 or group-based.
-As noted above, responses provide writers with the opportunity to address one another, reflecting on prior Wordgathering publications.
-Please send queries and suggestions to firstname.lastname@example.org.
+As noted above, responses provide writers and artists with the opportunity to address one another, reflecting on prior Wordgathering publications.
+Please send queries, responses, and suggestions to email@example.com.